Cirice/Es2Pandas/README.md

 ### Elastic_to_Pandas

-A class for reading content of an ES index into a Pandas DataFrame (written  in  Python 3)
+A Python class for reading content of an ES index into a Pandas DataFrame

 #### Getting Started